ParthaPRay/router_embedding/README.md

-# router_embedding
+# Router by Embedding Models
-This repo contains a code that uses embedding model to enroute the prompt to appropriate route
+This repo contains a code that uses embedding model to enroute the prompt to appropriate route.

 # Always run the code inside the virtual enviornment